It’s women who’ve been cooking the flaming thing for thousands of years .So why are they not on Wikipedia?

 Our aim is to transfer some of the collective food scholarship and resources of the Oxford Symposium on Food and Cookery and the British Library onto Wikipedia.
 The food archives at the British library include not just books but periodicals, oral history recordings, manuscripts, government reports and statistics, patents and visual sources such as drawings, photographs and advertisements – we’re hoping to draw on all these as part of our ongoing wiki-editing.

-We have so far held three successful wikithons at the British Library in collaboration with curator Polly Russell.
+We have so far held three successful wikithons at the British Library in collaboration with curator Polly Russell and supported by the British Library Labs project.
 Some of the entries we have so far helped to create or improve include: Sophie Coe (historian of chocolate), Countess Morphy (cookbook author), Doreen Fernandez (scholar of Filipino cuisine), Catherine de’ Medici, Beatrice Vieyra (Anglo-Indian cookbook author), Dorothy Hollingsworth (nutritionist), Judy Rodgers (chef), Charlotte Knight (horticulturalist), Phyllis Richman (food critic), Jeanette Orrey (school dinner lady) and Marion Nestle (professor of nutrition).

 We interpret “food-related topics” in the broadest sense.
 We include beverages; utensils and tableware and dining institutions and traditions, from cafés to Tupperware parties.
 We also encourage contributions that address women’s roles in transforming raw agricultural products into comestible form (for example, grinding corn into flour).